syncfusion-content/windowsforms-docs/WindowsForms/checkboxadv/Getting-Started.md

 {% endhighlight %}
 {% endtabs %}

-4) Create an instance of the [CheckBoxAdv](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Tools.Windows~Syncfusion.Windows.Forms.Tools.CheckBoxAdv.html) control, and add it to the form.
+4. Create an instance of the [CheckBoxAdv](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Tools.Windows~Syncfusion.Windows.Forms.Tools.CheckBoxAdv.html) control, and then add it to the form.

 {% tabs %}
 {% highlight c# %}